6 Minute Read

 However, if you miss the convenience of a card, use a debit card.
 It works just like cash.
 Simple as that.

 Are you starting to rethink the precious plastic you’ve been carrying around in your pocket?
 Start chipping away at your credit card debt today!
 Dave says personal finance is 80% behavior and 20% head knowledge.
 If you change your behavior, you’ll change your life!

-What would your life look like if you never had to reach for the credit card?
+What would your life look like if you stopped reaching for the credit card?
 Sound too good to be true?
 Well, it’s not.
-We have a plan that teaches you how to transform your money habits and pay off your debt (with Dave’s proven method, the debt snowball) so credit cards stay out of your wallet and money stays in!
+We have a plan that teaches you how to transform your money habits and pay off your debt (with Dave’s proven method called the debt snowball).
+When credit cards stay out of your wallet, money stays in!

-Nearly 5 million people—just like you—have used the plan and within the first 90 days have paid off an average of $5,300 in debt and saved $2,700.
+Nearly five million people—just like you—have used this plan.
+Within the first 90 days, those completing the plan paid off an average of $5,300 in debt and saved $2,700.
 The plan is Financial Peace University, Dave’s most popular money class.
 Learn how Financial Peace University can help you take control of your money!